tidesdb/tidesdb.github.io/src/content/docs/getting-started/how-does-tidesdb-work.md

 </div>

-The memtable is the first landing point for all column family write operations.
+The memtable is an in-memory skip list data structure that provides fast access to recently written data.
+Write operations follow this sequence: **WAL first** (durability), then **memtable** (in-memory access).
+The WAL ensures durability by persisting operations to disk before they're applied to the memtable, guaranteeing that committed data survives crashes.

 TidesDB implements the memtable using a lock-free skip list with atomic operations and a versioning strategy for exceptional read performance.
 When a key is updated, a new version is prepended to the version list for that key, but reads always return the newest version (head of the list), implementing **last-write-wins** semantics.
 This allows concurrent reads and writes without blocking.

 For detailed concurrency mechanics, see **Section 8.1 Lock-Free Skip List Operations**.
+For WAL mechanics, see **Section 4.4 Write-Ahead Log**.

 **Memory Management**